firebird-finance/firebird-docs/docs/ama/midasama.md

 **ppl (Midas)**

 In fact, all Algo Stablecoin projects are still in the experimental phase.
-It's alll about fast learning, quick adaptation and how fast to roll out the innovative solutions most suitable to the market.
+It's all about fast learning, quick adaptation and how fast to roll out the innovative solutions most suitable to the market.
 No one dare to guarantee but we have a strong believe in our move forward plan

 **ismailozkok**